kamshory/MusicProductionManager/README.md

 ## Rescale MIDI

-**Music Production Manager** can change the MIDi scale, namely by changing the tempo and time base with a ratio of 2^x where x is an integer number, either positive or negative (..., 1/16, 1/8, 1/4, 1/2, 1, 2, 4, 8, 16, ...).
+**Music Production Manager** can change the MIDi scale, namely by changing the tempo and time base with a ratio of 2^x where x is an integer number, either positive or negative like (..., 1/16, 1/8, 1/4, 1/2, 1, 2, 4, 8, 16, ...).

 This feature is very useful for repairing MIDI files so that the bar size is as desired.